CloudChi/FX-Framework/Modules.md

   - Can contain consumer-coded sub-Modules
     - Only subfolder that can contain Modules
   - Can contain simple scripts that only return a JSONObject of hardcoded values
-  - Can be modified by consumers (not just Framework developers)
+  - Can be modified by consumers (not just original developer)

 - Templates
   - Specific to this module
   - Not versioned
   - May work in conjunction with scripts in Config folder
-    - How do we explain this???
-  - Commonly, there are two duplicateable scripts included in this subFolder
-    - Button script
-    - Private script

 - Deprecated
   - No longer being used